Tiimmii/lendsqr-fe-test/README.md

-visit login using email adeyemi@gmail.com and password adeyemi to continue to dashboard. on the dashboard click any user on each table row to view the user details. on the table headers click the icon associated to each table header to filter users using options
+visit login using email adeyemi@gmail.com and password adeyemi to continue to dashboard. on the dashboard click any user on each table row to view the user details. on the table headers click the icon associated to each table header to filter users using options Below the dashboard records are options to show number of records and paginations.
+Feel free to set accordingly
 ```

 ## Author